bevyengine/bevy-website/content/learn/book/development-practices/testing.md

 1. Most games require graphics to run, and will simply panic uninformatively if this fails.
 Most CI providers do not offer GPUs or monitors.
 2. Most games require user input to advance.
-3. Failure conditions can be subtle, often involving human judgement or visual processing, and rigidly encoding desired states can lead to fragile tests that need to be constantly rewritten.
+3. Failure conditions can be subtle, often involving human judgment or visual processing, and rigidly encoding desired states can lead to fragile tests that need to be constantly rewritten.

 On small teams, these hurdles often aren't worth overcoming — unit tests and manual testing may be all you need.

-## Speeding Up Manual Testing
+## Speeding up Manual Testing

 Regardless of the complexity of your automated testing, you should be regularly testing your project by hand to catch unexpected bugs and judge it as a whole.

 You will be doing this a *lot*, so you should take the time to make this process both fast and painless.
 Take advantage of existing developer tools, make your own, and make it easy to jump to problematic game states.

-You should create a dedicated `devtools` feature flag for your application (and enable it by default) which will turn on all of the testing and debugging utilities that your project might need.
+You should create a dedicated `devtools` feature flag for your application (and enable it by default) which will turn on all testing and debugging utilities that your project might need.
 Reproducing tricky bugs can be incredibly time-consuming; you don't want to have to recompile your game to turn on these tools.
 Then when you are [building for release](@/learn/book/releasing-projects/release-builds.md), turn your `devtools` feature flag off.